KamRon-67/KamRon-67.github.io/_posts/2023-02-02-Working-With-WebApplicationFactory.md

 ---
-title: "Working With The WebApplicationFactory"
+title: "Working With WebApplicationFactory"
-description: "Working with a WebApplicationFactory class to create tests"
+description: "Working with the WebApplicationFactory class to create tests"
 tags: [TDD, Testing, Testing Framework, C#, WebApplicationFactory, Xunit]
 categories: [Blogging]
 ---

-## Quick over view

 Throughout my career, I have seen the testing pyramid.
 I was under the impression that one should create more unit tests than integration tests with a dash of UI testing.
 The first part of my career.
 I was an automation developer.
 So, I only did UI testing.
 After moving back to the formal development side.
 To my shock many of the places I worked.
 Testing was not integral to the dev process.
 Personally, this burned me and added unnecessary stress to my life.